mattpardee/github-pr-activity/README.md

 # Github PR activity

 This tool generates activity reports of the PRs for members of your organization.
-You can specify the org, username(s) and how many days you want to pull data from.
+You can specify the org, username(s) or team, and how many days you want to pull data from.

 ## Installation